amoe/sinew/README.md

 # sinew

-It's a pluggable movie tracker and metadata scanner/organizer.
-Sinew knows about the concept of a 'scene base' and a 'scene type' and will allow you to track these things.
+It's a pluggable media tracker and metadata scanner/organizer.
+Sinew knows about the concept of a 'file root' and a 'scene type' and will allow you to track these things.
 For instance, you can then query: "all videos by TheRussianHacker, where the type is `youve-been-doing-it-wrong`".